E X T R A !

 The PDF downloads on the right are those chapters that tell Paul Tÿralla’s life story.

 The book’s full contents page together with an abstract is available here alongside its cover pages.
-Completion is anticipated in 2016.
+Cca 75 percent of the work is complete.

 THE SILESIAN COMES CLEAN!